 It's natural to be curious or concerned about what's in dental whitening gel and how it works.
-Whitening gels have gentle bleaching ingredients and are safe for most teeth.
+Whitening gels have bleaching ingredients and are safe for most teeth.
 Most gels contain hydrogen peroxide and several other added ingredients to improve the product's performance and flavor.

 Common Ingredients in Whitening Gels

 An ingredient often used in dental whitening gels is carbamide peroxide, a common bleaching agent in many dental products.
 It's a source of hydrogen peroxide, which bleaches teeth through a reaction with existing stains, changing their chemical structure to remove discoloration.
 The American Dental Association (ADA) states that hydrogen peroxide helps remove surface stains, as well as deep discoloration in your teeth.

 Dentists can supply carbamide peroxide as a slow-acting bleach for you to use at home.
 During an initial appointment, your dentist takes an impression of your mouth and at a follow-up appointment, you receive whitening trays and whitening gel to apply in the trays regularly at home.

 Quick-acting whitening gels that dentists use in-office contain higher concentrations of hydrogen peroxide: between 15% and 38%.
 This makes the process faster than at-home whitening, but can also cause more sensitivity.

 Many teeth whiteners include added ingredients to help decrease tooth sensitivity.
 Two common whitening gel ingredients are potassium nitrate and amorphous calcium phosphate, both shown to reduce sensitivity.
 However, sensitivity after whitening is usually temporary, according to the ADA.